 A 5GC which supports Network Slicing might need to interwork with the EPS in its PLMN or in other PLMNs.The EPC may support the Dedicated Core Networks (DCN).
 In some deployments, the MME selection may be assisted by a DCN-ID provided by the UE to the RAN (see TS 23.401 [26]).

-Mobility between 5GC to EPC does not guarantee all active PDU Session(s) can be transferred to the EPC.
+Mobility between 5GC and EPC does not guarantee all active PDU Session(s)/PDN connection(s) can be transferred between 5GC and EPC.

 5.15.7.2 IDLE Mode aspects